15 Things To Do In Leeuwarden – the Capital of Friesland

 Patat are fries served with various sauces.
 Ever tried Patat Pinda?
 Fries with Sate sauce.
 So far I just found this variation in the Netherlands.

 8. Grab a drink in a coffee shop

 Everybody knows what Dutch coffee shops are all about.
 Again, there is no need to go to Amsterdam to visit a coffee shop.
 Don’t worry.
-It doesn’t necessarily mean you have to smoke substances that are legal in the Netherlands.
+It doesn’t necessarily mean you have to smoke substances that make you see flying pink elephants.
 A coffee shop also serves coffee, who would have ever thought of it 😉

 9. Join an event in the Neushoorn

 Leeuwarden has a new location for music acts, movie premieres and cultural events.

 If you happen to be in Leeuwarden, pass by for a drink.
 While there, check out the upcoming concerts and shows.
 The Neushoorn welcomes world-famous artists and performers.

 10. Stroll through the parks

 If you’re lucky enough to catch a sunny day, get yourself on the bike and head to one of the many parks.

 The Prinsentuin is located in the center.
 In summer, concerts are organized in the music dome every Sunday.